pmuens/awesome-serverless/README.md

 - [Serverless Kubeles plugin announcement](https://medium.com/bitnami-perspectives/a-serverless-plugin-for-kubeless-64cd0f7e4f62) - Announcement blog post for the Serverless kubeless provider plugin.
 - [Event routers: the missing serverless service](https://medium.com/@PaulDJohnston/event-routers-the-missing-serverless-service-9ed51b14f25) - Post which discusses the idea of an event routing system for serverless applications.
 - [A vision for loosely-coupled and high-performance serverless architecture](https://read.acloud.guru/a-vision-for-loosely-coupled-high-performance-serverless-architecture-f35c1fd68e9d) - Post which discusses the key missing pieces for a loosely coupled and high performant serverless architecture.
-- [Service Discovery as a Service](https://read.acloud.guru/service-discovery-as-a-service-the-missing-serverless-lynchpin-541d001466f4) - Part 1 of the blog post series about key missing pieces for a loosely coupled and high performant serverless architecture.
 - [Server-less eats the infrastructure](https://medium.com/@chakrabartis/server-less-eats-the-infrastructure-2a3d0ef66363) - How serverless will change the cloud infrastructure game.
 - [DynamoDB autoscaling](https://www.trek10.com/blog/dynamodb-autoscaling-open-source/) - Post about a serverless project which scales DynamoDB automagically.
 - [Event sourcing at Nordstrom](https://read.acloud.guru/serverless-event-sourcing-at-nordstrom-ea69bd8fb7cc) - Blog post about the "Hello, Retail!" project from Nordstrom.